-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED fault or interruption has been resolved.
-The median attendance time, in working days, for non- urgent call-outs, from the time that we received notification to the time that our service personnel reach the site.
-Target ≤ 660 minutes (11 hrs) Result: 2hrs 30mins Previous year Result: Not Achieved • This is the median attendance time by our contractors for callouts to service requests.
-The median resolution time, in working days, of non-urgent call- outs, from the time we received notification to the time that our service personnel confirm the fault or interruption has been resolved.
-Target: ≤ 96 hours (4 days) Result: 20hrs 5mins Previous year Result: Achieved • This is the median resolution time by our contractors for completing service requests callouts. notification is receive ^ Measured from the resolution of the faul d on the weekend or public h time that the local authority t or interruption. e time that the local authorit t or interruption. oliday the timeframes received notification t y received notification start f to the t to the Friday, excluding public holidays.
-If from the next working day. time that service personnel confirm time that service personnel confirm connections (2640) Drinking water clarity Target: ≤ 15 per 1000 connections Result: 3.3 0 9 complaints about clarity or 3.3 per 1000 connections.
-Previous year Result: Achieved Drinking water taste Target: ≤ 5 per 1000 connections Result: 1.8 \bigcirc 5 complaints about taste or 1.8 per 1000 connections.
-We provide water Previous year Result: Achieved that is wholesome and is reliably supplied.
-The measure indicates customers and Drinking water odour Target: ≤ 5 per 1000 connections Result: 2.2 Previous year • 6 complaints about odour or 2.2 per 1000 connections. community satisfaction with Result: Achieved the quality of the water.
-Drinking water pressure flow Target: ≤ 15 per 1000 connections Result: 2.6 0 7 complaints about pressure flow or 2.6 per 1000 connections.
-Previous year Result: Achieved Continuity of supply Target: ≤15 per 1000 connections Result: 3.3 \bigcirc 9 complaints about continuity of supply or 3.3 per 1000 connections Previous year Result: Achieved Council's response to any of these issues.
-Target: New measure ≤20 per 1000 connections \bigcirc 0 complaints related to Council's response to any of these issues.
-Result: 0
+The total number of corconnections (2640) mplaints received by Cou uncil in a year for: (Total number of Drinking water clarity Target: ≤ 15 per 1000 connections Result: 3.3 9 complaints about clarity or 3.3 per 1000 connections.
+Previous year Result: Achieved Drinking water taste Target: ≤ 5 per 1000 connections Result: 1.8 5 complaints about taste or 1.8 per 1000 connections.
+We provide Previous year Result: Achieved • water that is wholesome and is reliably supplied.
+The Drinking water odour Target: ≤ 5 per 1000 connections Result: 2.2 6 complaints about odour or 2.2 per 1000 connections. measure indicates Previous year Result: Achieved customers and community satisfaction with the quality of the Drinking water pressure flow Target: ≤ 15 per 1000 connections Result: 2.6 7 complaints about pressure flow or 2.6 per 1000 connections. water.
+Previous year Result: Achieved Continuity of supply Target: ≤15 per 1000 connections Result: 3.3 9 complaints about continuity of supply or 3.3 per 1000 connections Previous year Result: Achieved Council's response to any of these issues.
+Target: New measure ≤20 per 1000 connections 0 complaints related to Council's response to any of these issues.
+Result: 0 Previous year Result: Achieved response to any or these issues.